2016 Alboran Sea earthquake: Impact

 In Al Hoceima, a 12-year-old boy suffered a heart attack caused by panic during the earthquake, and died after arriving at a hospital.
 A woman was injured after jumping from a two-storey building for fears that it would collapse.

 In Melilla, a Spanish city in North Africa, emergency services received over 200 calls from residents reporting damage to homes and buildings.
 The power supply was disrupted in some areas in the city.
 At least 26 people were treated for their injuries that consisted of mainly cuts and bruises.
-According to the Mayor-President of Melilla, Juan Jose Imbroda, schools in the city were closed for damage inspections.
+According to the Mayor-President of Melilla, Juan José Imbroda, schools in the city were closed for damage inspections.
 Damage including concrete blocks falling from an apartment building was reported in the city.
 The homes of 160 residents sustained serious damage but they were occupied shortly after the quake.
-The total damage in the city is estimated at 12 million Euros.
+The total damage in the city is estimated at 12 million euros.